Jack Broughton: Early life

-Little is certain about John Broughton's early life.
-He was born c.
+John Broughton was born c.
 1703 to unknown parents, possibly in London, though one early-20th-century history of boxing claims that he was a farmer's son from Baunton, Gloucestershire.
 Apprentice records show that Broughton was apprenticed to a Thames waterman in May 1723.
 On 1 August 1730, Broughton won the annual Doggett's Coat and Badge rowing race among watermen who had completed their apprenticeship within the previous year.
 At the time, he was noted as working on the shore near Hungerford Market in London.

-Broughton's first fights may have been against other watermen in London, with one story claiming that he beat another man following a dispute.
+As an adult, Broughton stood 180 cm and weighed 14 st. His first fights may have been against other watermen in London, with one story claiming that he beat another man following a dispute.
 A promotion for one of Broughton's fights in 1750 claimed that he had gone undefeated for 24 years, placing his first fights c.
 1726.